StackTerminal.Health

 GHK-Cu

-Copper tripeptide used mostly in topical/cosmetic contexts; evidence varies by formulation and endpoint.
+Copper tripeptide used mostly in topical/cosmetic contexts; evidence varies by formulation & endpoint.

 Stacks containing GHK-Cu